What is epidermolysis bullosa (EB)?

 There is currently no cure for EB.
 Until a cure is found, it is considered a lifelong condition.
 The outlook for children with EB varies depending on the type they have inherited.

 Research is underway to better understand the causes of epidermolysis bullosa and seek new treatments and potential cures.
-CHOP is currently involved in EB clinical trials looking at new topical therapies to help promote wound healing.
+CHOP has been involved in EB clinical trials for new topical therapies to help promote wound healing, beyond those already approved by the FDA.

 Follow-up care